Clearly Canadian

 Clearly Canadian (Clairement Canadien) is a brand of premium sparkling waters produced by The Clearly Food & Beverage Company Ltd. based in British Columbia, Canada.
-The brand was founded in 1987 and is widely recognized in United States, parts of Europe and Japan.
+The brand was founded in 1987.

 History

 Clearly Canadian was founded in 1987 by Gordon Sim, Doug Mason and others in British Columbia.
+The drink began shipping in January 1988.
+The drink was distinguished from other soda lines due to using sugar instead of high fructose corn syrup, natural flavors, and no food colourings.
 It is often considered as one of the first premium "new age beverage" products, helping to pave way for the multibillion-dollar market in this category.
+The company changed its name to Clearly Canadian Beverage Company in 1990.
 The brand has produced its products every year since 1987, except for a brief hiatus in 2010 and 2011.

 Clearly Canadian experienced rapid market-dominating growth throughout the 1990s alongside Snapple and Red Bull, but fell into broad corporate mismanagement beginning in 2000 and up to 2012, when it was acquired by serial entrepreneur, Robert R. Khan, under his 4NCapital Partners investment firm.
 Large-scale commercial production resumed shortly thereafter in Canada and was precipitated by an online crowd-sourcing campaign that pre-sold in excess of 40,000 cases.
-Rhett and Link, celebrity hosts of internet comedy show "Good Mythical Morning", played a major role in promoting the campaign to save the beverage of their childhood.